 It varies.
 Some platforms allow you to see who viewed your story, but they might have certain conditions or restrictions.
 For example, only if the viewers have enabled their visibility or if you have a premium account.

-No, Instagram doesn't provide a direct feature to see exactly who viewed your story.
-But sometimes, you might get a rough idea based on likes and comments.
+No, Instagram doesn't provide a feature that allows users to see exactly who viewed their stories.